lk-geimfari/mimesis/docs/providers.rst

     generic.brazil_provider.cpf()
     # Output: '696.441.186-00'

-If you want to change default name of built-in provider, just change value of attribute *name*, class *Meta* of the builtin provider:
+To modify the default name of the built-in provider, you can change the value of the attribute **Meta.name**:

 .. code:: python